 An entrepreneurial mother, and a meritorious Canadian son.

 What does it feel like to receive a Meritorious Service Medal from the governor General of Canada, with your mother and family at your side?
 In creating the most recent portrait for the People of Canada Portrait Project, I had the privilege of expressing the answer to this question, on canvas.
+How Golden Days at Rideau Hall came to be.

 This story began in Empress, Alberta where Alice Rinker was born in 1932.
 An only child, Alice was observant and curious, which is likely what drove her to explore her options and further her education.
 She later settled in Medicine Hat where she married, started a family business with her husband and raised seven children.
 She survived the loss of two husbands and the raising of seven children, no small feat for a woman of such petite stature.